Charles Thurstan Shaw: Early academic career

 Shaw was encouraged by Louis Leakey to go to the Gold Coast (later Ghana) to work in archaeology.
 He arrived on 15 September 1937 and started as a tutor with the Cambridge Education Committee.
 He was appointed Curator of the Anthropology Museum at Achimota College, holding that post until 1945.
 During this time he conducted the first archaeological excavations in Ghana at Dawu near Accra.
 He served at the Cambridge Institute of Education from 1951 to 1964.

 During the 1950s, Shaw helped found and organize the collections of the Ghana National Museum and establish the archaeology department at the University of Ghana.
 These were part of the national institutions being developed as Ghana moved toward revived independence.
 They supported the study and preservation of the nation's rich heritage within its borders.

 Excavations of Igbo-Ukwu

 In 1959, Shaw was invited by the antiquities department of Nigeria to perform an excavation at Igbo-Ukwu, where numerous ancient bronzes had been found by a villager.
 Igbo-Ukwu is near the ancient town of Onitsha in Eastern Nigeria.
 Shaw's excavation revealed bronze pieces that were evidence of a sophisticated Igbo civilization from the ninth century.
 They marked the most-developed metalworking culture of the time.
 The Igbo were working at this site centuries before the development of other bronze-working sites in what is now Nigeria.

 Shaw returned to the town in 1964 and conducted two more excavations.
 These revealed extensive bronzes, as well as thousands of trade beads, evidence of a commercial network extending to Egypt.
 He also found evidence of ritual practices related to burials and sacred sites.

+Over fifty years later, and inspired by his wife Pamela Jane Smith, Shaw's work in Igbo-Ukwu is being revisited and expanded by a team of archaeologists from the University of Nigeria and the University of Cambridge, led by Kingsley Daraojimba.